vara11/mbd-bidw/Session 10/README.md

 ## Session 10

 The topic of this session is **Data Analysis and Visualization**.
-This repository includes the extra content discussed in class.
-It includes:
+This repository includes the content discussed in class:

   - Tableau files
   - Videos